 Because we are under the control of our conservator, our business objectives may not be consistent with the investment objectives of our investors.
+We may be required by our conservator to engage in activities that are operationally difficult, costly to implement or unprofitable, or that may adversely affect our financial results or the credit risk profile of our book of business.
 FHFA has changed our business objectives significantly since we entered conservatorship, and could make additional changes at any time.
-In May 2014, FHFA released its 2014 Strategic Plan for the Conservatorships of Fannie Mae and Freddie Mac, which replaced FHFA's strategic goals identified in 2012.
-Actions we take to meet FHFA's goals and objectives could adversely affect our financial results.
-For example, FHFA's 2014 and 2015 conservatorship scorecards include objectives relating to the development of a single common security for Fannie Mae and Freddie Mac.
-We believe the development of a single common security would likely reduce, and could eliminate, the trading advantage Fannie Mae mortgage-backed securities have over Freddie Mac mortgage-backed securities.
-If this occurs, we believe it would negatively impact our ability to compete for mortgage assets in the secondary market, and therefore could adversely affect our results of operations.
-Our objectives and business activities may continue to change, possibly significantly, including in pursuit of our public mission and other non-financial objectives.
-Significant changes in our business objectives could adversely affect our financial results.
+Actions we take to meet FHFA's strategic goals and objectives for our conservatorship could adversely affect our financial results.
+For example, FHFA's 2015 and 2016 conservatorship scorecards include objectives relating to the development of a single security for Fannie Mae and Freddie Mac.
+We believe the implementation of a single GSE security would likely reduce, and could eliminate, the trading advantage Fannie Mae MBS have over Freddie Mac PCs.
+If this occurs, it could adversely affect our financial results.
+In addition, FHFA's 2015 and 2016 conservatorship scorecards include objectives relating to the sale of nonperforming loans in our book of business.
+These transactions could result in the sale of mortgage loans we hold at prices below the levels recorded in our financial statements or the sale of loans that may be more financially advantageous for us to hold.
 Moreover, we are devoting significant resources to meeting FHFA's goals for our conservatorship and expect to continue to do so.

 The senior preferred stock purchase agreement with Treasury includes a number of covenants that significantly restrict our business activities.
 We cannot, without the prior written consent of Treasury: pay dividends (except on the senior preferred stock); sell, issue, purchase or redeem Fannie Mae equity securities; sell, transfer, lease or otherwise dispose of assets in specified situations; engage in transactions with affiliates other than on arm's-length terms or in the ordinary course of business; issue subordinated debt; or incur indebtedness that would result in our aggregate indebtedness exceeding 120% of the amount of mortgage assets we are allowed to own under the agreement.
 In deciding whether to consent to any request for approval it receives from us under the agreement, Treasury has the right to withhold its consent for any reason and is not required by the agreement to consider any particular factors, including whether or not management believes that the transaction would benefit the company.
-Pursuant to the senior preferred stock purchase agreement, the maximum allowable amount of mortgage assets we were permitted to own as of December 31, 2014 was \$469.6 billion, and on each December 31 thereafter, our mortgage assets may not exceed 85% of the maximum allowable amount that we were permitted to own as of December 31 of the immediately preceding calendar year until the amount of our mortgage assets reaches \$250 billion.
-In addition, as described above, FHFA has requested that we further cap our mortgage assets each year at 90% of the annual limit under our senior preferred stock purchase agreement with Treasury.
+Pursuant to the senior preferred stock purchase agreement, the maximum allowable amount of mortgage assets may not exceed 85% of the maximum allowable amount that we were permitted to own as of December 31 of the immediately preceding calendar year until the amount of our mortgage assets reaches \$250 billion.
+In addition, FHFA has requested that we further cap our mortgage assets each year at 90% of the annual limit under our senior preferred stock purchase agreement with Treasury.